hackersanddesigners/handd-book/README.md

 Scripts that generate a PDF fed from our wiki at: http://wiki.hackersanddesigners.nl

 Requires python, pandoc, latex, etc..
-Basically keep install dependencies until it works.
+Basically keep installing dependencies until it works.
 Ask Google if you have issues.

 STEPS TO GENERATE PDF
 ---------------------